-Urgent Care Claim appeals should be submitted to Anthem Blue Cross (or MHN if they were involved in the original decision).
-Your appeal will be reviewed by a different person at Anthem Blue Cross (or MHN) than the one who made the original decision and who is not a subordinate of the person who denied your Claim.
+Urgent Care Claim appeals should be submitted to Anthem Blue Cross.
+Your appeal will be reviewed by a different person at Anthem Blue Cross-than the one who made the original decision and who is not a subordinate of the person who denied your Claim.
 If your Claim was denied on the basis of a medical judgment (such as a determination that the treatment or service was not medically necessary, or was investigational or experimental) an independent health care professional who has appropriate training and experience in a relevant field of medicine will be consulted.
 The reviewer will not give deference to the initial adverse benefit determination.
 The decision will be made on the basis of the record, including such additional documents and comments that may be submitted by you relating to the Claim.